PeerMeHQ/know/features/log.md

 # 📝 Log

 ::: tip
-This feature requires [boosting](/collectives/boosting.md) of the Collectives.
+This feature requires [boosting](/teams/boosting.md) of the Teams.
 :::

-The 📝Log provides a continuous stream of relevant events for your Collectives DAO directly into the favorite channels of your community.
+The 📝Log provides a continuous stream of relevant events for your Teams DAO directly into the favorite channels of your community.

 Currently supported platforms: **Discord, Telegram**